 page the list of references for each artist is called a

 jumped to from other pages.

-4) Further information on PDF files
+4) PDF files marked up

 All PDF files are marked on-screen with (PDF).
 You will need Adobe Acrobat to view PDF documents.